A Guide to Excellence Through Integrity

 “Excellence above all” in the quest to be an acknowledged leader in the collaboration to treat, cure and prevent the most common diseases of our time through education, research and clinical practice.

-Ethical conduct and following the policies, laws and regulations which apply to the university is the responsibility of each faculty and staff member.
-Each of us must be aware of the legal and ethical standards which apply to our job responsibilities.
-We must perform our duties and responsibilities in accordance with the provisions of federal and state laws, regulations and policies; the Rules and Regulations of the Board of Regents of the U.T.
-System; and the policies of The University of Texas Health Science Center at Houston.
-These responsibilities are outlined in the university’s General Standards of Conduct Policy in the university’s Handbook of Operating Procedures.
+Every employee and trainee is responsible for behaving ethically and for following the policies, laws and regulations which apply to the university.
+Each of us must be aware of the legal and ethical standards that apply to our responsibilities.
+We must perform our duties and responsibilities in accordance with the provisions of federal, state and local laws, regulations and policies; the Rules and Regulations of the Board of Regents of the University of Texas System (“UT System”); and the policies of the university.
+These responsibilities are outlined in HOOP 109, Standards of Conduct in the university’s Handbook of Operating Procedures.

-This booklet, A Guide to Excellence Through Integrity, is The University of Texas Health Science Center at Houston’s Standards of Conduct Guide.
-The Guide provides a summary of the responsibilities and standards of ethics and conduct that apply to all faculty and staff.
+This Guide to Excellence Through Integrity is the university’s Standards of Conduct Guide and provides a summary of the responsibilities and standards of ethics and conduct that apply to all employees and trainees.
 This guide does not cover every situation and does not state every applicable policy.
 If additional information is needed, it may be found in the university’s Handbook of Operating Procedures.
-The Handbook of Operating Procedures can be found online at http://www.uthouston.edu/hoop/index.htm.
-Faculty and staff members may also seek guidance on specific ethical or compliance issues by contacting the Office of Institutional Compliance at (713) 500-3294.
+The Handbook of Operating Procedures can be found online at https://www.uth.edu/hoop.
+Employees and trainees may also seek guidance on specific ethical or compliance issues by contacting the Office of Institutional Compliance at (713) 500-3294.

-The purpose of the Institutional Compliance Program is to pro-actively promote compliance with all applicable legal and regulatory requirements.
-The compliance program strives to foster and help ensure ethical conduct and provide education, training and guidance to all faculty and staff members.
-These goals are accomplished through regular high risk identification, training and monitoring of the effectiveness of compliance activity.
-The goals, purpose and elements of the Institutional Compliance Program are contained in the university’s Institutional Compliance Plan.
+The purpose of the Institutional Compliance Program is to proactively promote compliance with all applicable laws, regulations, and policies.
+The compliance program strives to foster and help ensure ethical conduct and to provide education, training and guidance to all employees and trainees.
+These goals are accomplished through regular risk identification, training, monitoring and auditing of the effectiveness of compliance activity.
+The goals, purpose and elements of the Institutional Compliance Program are contained in the university’s Institutional Compliance Manual.
 Copies may also be obtained through the Office of Institutional Compliance.

-Responsibility for oversight of the implementation of the Institutional Compliance Program rests with a multidisciplinary Executive Compliance Committee, consisting of the President; the Senior Executive Vice President, Chief Operating and Financial Officer; the Executive Vice Presidents for Research and Academic Affairs; and, the Medical School Executive Vice Dean for Clinical Affairs.
+Responsibility for oversight of the implementation of the Institutional Compliance Program rests with a multidisciplinary Executive Compliance Committee, consisting of the President; the Senior Executive Vice President, Chief Operating and Financial Officer; the Executive Vice President & Chief Academic Officer; the Senior Vice President, Finance and Business Services; the Medical School Executive Vice Dean for Clinical Affairs; and the Medical School Dean.

-Compliance is both an institutional and an individual commitment at The University of Texas Health Science Center at Houston.
-Each individual commits to:
+Compliance is both an institutional and an individual commitment at the university.
+As an employee/trainee, you commit to:

-- maintaining a working knowledge of the laws, regulations, policies, rules and procedures which apply to your individual job responsibilities;
+- maintaining a working knowledge of the laws, regulations, policies, rules and procedures which apply to your individual responsibilities or activities;

-- complying with the laws, policies and procedures which apply to your individual job responsibilities;
+- complying with the laws, policies and procedures which apply to your individual responsibilities or activities;

-- upholding the highest legal and ethical standards in fulfilling your job duties at the university; and
+- upholding the highest legal and ethical standards in fulfilling your duties or participating in activities at the university; and

 - addressing ethical or compliance issues or concerns.